Eisa01/mpv-scripts/README.md

 	- Initial release of SmartHistory Script
 	- Contains simple history log file with many smart features mentioned above.
 # SimpleUndo Script
 SimpleUndo is a script for mpv media player, the script adds a simple undo functionality into mpv.
 If you accidentally seek/jump to a different time in the video, press undo [ctrl]+[z] to return to your previous time and vice-versa.
-To use it, download *`SimpleUndo.lua`* file into your `mpv/scripts/` directory.
+For installation, download *`SimpleUndo.lua`* file into your `mpv/scripts/` directory.
 ### SimpleUndo Features and Usage Guide
 - **Features**
 	- **OSD**: Displays any SimpleUndo action within mpv.